GlobalSign Blog

 What is Pretexting?

 A pretexter collects information by telling a succession of well-crafted lies.
-They may begin by claiming that he or she requires sensitive information in order to fulfill a critical task.
+The pretexter may begin by claiming that he or she requires sensitive information in order to fulfill a critical task.
 To acquire trust from their target, the attacker typically impersonates coworkers, police, bank and tax officials, or other persons with right-to-know authority.
 The pretexter then poses inquiries that are apparently used to validate the victim's identification but are really used to obtain sensitive personal information.

 What is Baiting?